 II.
-A bank assessing and/or influencing a company's focus on modern slavery risk.
+Bank assessing and/or influencing a company's focus on Modern Slavery Risk.

 A bank is analyzing a potential client's connection to modern slavery impacts as part of the bank's due diligence process.
-Using a selection of four governance indicators and three leadership indicators, the staff are guided in where to look for evidence of leadership and governance practices that are relevant specifically to modern slavery issues, and which they can then raise in the client relationship.
+Using a selection of four governance indicators and three leadership indicators, the staff is guided in where to look for evidence of leadership and governance practices that are relevant specifically to modern slavery issues, and which they can then raise in client relationships.